 Employees themselves often find working on their own devices more comfortable.
 In turn, they can work more efficiently.
 As well as this, by using their own laptops and phones, workers can enjoy better flexibility in where and when they work.

-Of course, an obvious added benefit is that it saves organisations a hell of a lot of money.
+Of course, an obvious added benefit is that it saves organisations a of a lot of money.
 Kitting out personnel with official workplace gadgets is not cheap.
 What's more, with millennials increasingly making up the workforce, most of them are bringing their phones and using them during work hours anyway.
 Thus, it makes sense to have them bring their own devices in, which they naturally warm to, than making the extra expense.

 There are quite a few alarm bells that ring when you talk about BYOD.
 For example, how do you know that if someone is using their mobile phone, they're not actually messaging a group chat about Friday night cocktails?
 Thus, BYOD does require a level of trust, but many organisations feel faithful in their staff enough that they are happy to make this transition.